timekey/cordova-sample/README.md

     `cordova plugin add [path-to-downloaded-plugin]`

-    And if you use ionic:
+    And if you are using ionic:

     `ionic plugin add [path-to-downloaded-plugin]`